mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/scale_selector.rst

 .. code-block:: yaml

    tooltip: "Scale"  # text to use as tooltip
    target: ~         # Id of Map element to query
-   label: false     # false/true to label the scale selector
+   label: false      # false/true to label the scale selector, default is false

 Class, Widget & Style
 ==============